ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 };
 ```

-Transport level security for IMAP listener configuration can be defined as follows.
+Transport-level security for the IMAP listener configuration can be defined as follows.

 ```ballerina
 email:ImapListenerConfiguration imapListenerConfig = {